moliver28/research-handbook/content/handbook/engineering/infrastructure/incident-management/_index.md

 The Incident Manager is the DRI for all of the items listed above, but it is expected that the IM will do it with the support of the EOC or others who are involved with the incident.
 If an incident runs beyond a scheduled shift, the Incident Manager is responsible for handing over to the incoming IM.

 The IM won't be engaged on these tasks unless they are paged, which is why the default is to page them for all Sev1 and Sev2 incidents.
-In other situations, to engage the Incident Manager run `/pd trigger` and choose the `GitLab Production - Incident Manager` as the impacted service.
+In other situations, to engage the Incident Manager run `/pd trigger` and choose the `Incident Manager Oncall` as the impacted service.

 ### Incident Manager Coordinator